AI Agent Tools: We Tested The 11 Best Apps in 2026

 • Help reduce manual work and cognitive overload

-Popular AI agent tools in 2025 include Saner.AI, n8n, Relay, Zapier, Lindy, Make, Relevance, Manus, and Genspark - each with different levels of automation and smart task execution.
+Popular AI agent tools in 2025 include Saner.AI, n8n, Zapier, Lindy, Make, Relevance, Manus, and Genspark - each with different levels of automation and smart task execution.

 2. What’s the difference between an AI agent and a regular AI assistant?